Teresa Mendoza was one day past her due date when she found out her daughter had died.

 Meg Konig, a photographer and mom in Colorado, first heard the term shortly before she miscarried her daughter, Hope.
 When she delivered her son, Everett, after her loss, Konig says she wasn't "in love" with the idea of calling her newborn a rainbow baby, partly because she doesn't want to define Everett in relation to Hope.

 "For me the term aligned with the idea that we wouldn't have 'tried for another baby' if we had had a successful birth with our previous pregnancy," Konig says.
 "It's been many years since our miscarriage, but when I think of losing Hope and then of having our son Everett, I think of it as two separate events."

 Konig published her thoughts in an essay on the Colorado Springs Moms Collective and discovered she was not alone in her discomfort with the term.

 Her baby Hope was not "a kind of tumultuous event that we had to overcome," Konig wrote.
 She wasn't the storm: "We want to remember her, herself, as the rainbow."

 The mom of four echoed Mendoza's feeling that there's pressure to "get over" or "move on" from a loss.
 Storms pass, and then a rainbow appears.
 Loss doesn't clear up like a storm does.

 "Loss cannot be compared or measured.
-My loss with Hope was deeply impacting, and I had to work through it for a very long time," she said.
+My loss with Hope was deeply impacting, and I had to work through it for a very long time," she says.
 "The timeline for grief varies by each person, and there was no grand rule book or timeline for bereavement."

-"A tremendous amount of healing and connection is possible in sitting with sadness, acknowledging it and working through it," Mendoza said.
+"A tremendous amount of healing and connection is possible in sitting with sadness, acknowledging it and working through it," Mendoza says.
 "There will always be someone missing and the profound longing and sadness I feel from that are OK emotions to carry.
 Some things don’t need a positive spin."